Horse64/core.horse64.org/docs/Concurrency.md

 Calls to such later functions must always be followed by `later` for a time skip, and then `await` on their return value.
-Awaiting the return value is also where errors bubble up:
+The await is where errors bubble up, **so here is how you catch errors after the time skip:**

   ```Horse64
   import net.fetch from core.horse64.org